-I’ve been a fan of Marie Kondo since her bestselling book, The Life-Changing Magic of Tidying Up landed in the US in 2014.
+We’ve been fans of Marie Kondo since her bestselling book, The Life-Changing Magic of Tidying Up, landed in our laps in 2014.
 It’s a catchy concept: Kondo promises that following her organisation method once will transform your home (and life!) for good.
-It’s catnip for someone who suffers from (hoarding tendencies?) clutter like I do.
-Kondo only touches on beauty products briefly in her book so I decided it was worth digging deeper and thankfully she was up for Skype sesh (straight from Japan!) to chat about her specific tips on how to edit down all our favourite products.
-Here’s how to kickstart your new & improved life with an organised beauty collection.
+Kondo only touches on beauty products briefly in her book so we decided it was worth digging deeper and thankfully she was up for a Skype sesh (straight from Japan!) to chat about her specific tips on how to edit down all your favourite products.
+Here’s how to kick-start your way to an organised beauty collection.

 Step 1: Get rid of anything that doesn’t bring you joy.

 Kondo believes in organising everything at once to avoid sliding back into bad habits – and she has a very specific technique for paring down your belongings.
 She recommends gathering everything together by category and then holding each item in your hands one at a time.
 Dig deep and ask yourself if the product truly brings you joy.
 If not, out it goes.
 There is no room (literally) for guilt here and no compromising – you can do it!

 This does not mean that you must pare down your beauty collection to only the products that you use every single day.
 While you should be throwing out old and expired products periodically (more on that here), there is no need to deprive yourself of products that you maybe don’t use often but still bring you joy to own.